wjtoth/academic-kickstart/content/comboptreading/current-W2019-coloring.md

   parent = "Current Topic"
   weight = 1
 +++
+This term our reading group studies approximations for the chromatic number of a graph.
+This topic was suggested by **Ben Moore**.
+Thank you Ben for contributing the topic and suggested list of papers!

+Ben will also give our *first talk*, an overview of the area, on **January 18th.**

+The suggested papers are available below.
+If you would like to present one of the unclaimed papers, or suggest a paper to present, please get in touch with one of the organizers.

+The first talk will
 __Group A: Coloring in minor closed classes__ *(these papers require some expertize in graph minors theory)*

 1. _*To be claimed*_ 'Additive non-approximability of chromatic number in proper minor-closed classes' by Dvorak and Kawarabayashi.